2022 VA Disability Pay Chart and Compensation Rates: Cost-of-Living Adjustment

 Every fiscal year, the Social Security Administration (SSA) sets forth an updated cost-of-living adjustment (COLA), based on the percentage increase in the Consumer Price Index for Urban Wage Earnings and Clerical Workers (CPI-W).
 The CPI-W measures the change in prices of goods and services over time.

-In the fall, the Senate will pass new legislation to allow a cost-of-living increase for veterans’ benefits.
+In the fall, the Senate passes new legislation to allow a cost-of-living increase for veterans’ benefits.
 Then, on December 1, the Department of Veterans Affairs (VA) will adjust veterans’ monthly compensation amounts to reflect the updated cost of living.
 Veterans can expect to collect their newly adjusted benefits starting December 31.

 COLA and VA Disability Rates Over Time